ΠΛATΩNOΣ ΠOΛITEIA Z' - Plato's Republic Book VII

 Sōkratēs

-"After these," spake I, "compare -- by means of the following experiment -- our nature in respect to education and lack of education: for lo! see men in an underground dwelling, a cave; and stretching forth towards the light is an entrance having a long length along all of the cave; and in this cave have these men been since childhood in bonds about their legs and necks so that they remain there and they forward only look; and their heads because of the bonds they are unable to draw round; and the light of a fire coming up and burning at a distance behind; and lying between the fire and the bondsmen higher up is a path, along which a low wall has been built across, just as it is with puppet-shows when in front of the puppeteers lies a screen over which the puppets these performers display."
+"After these," spake I, "compare -- by means of the following experiment -- our nature in respect to education and lack of education: for lo! see men in an underground dwelling, a cave; and stretching forth towards the light is an entrance having a long length along the entire length of the cave; and since childhood in this cave have these men been in bonds about their legs and necks so that they remain there and they only look forward, for they are unable to draw their heads around because of these bonds; and there is a fire emitting light coming up and burning at a distance behind them; and lying between the fire and the bondsmen higher up is a path, along which a low wall has been built across, just like a puppet-show when a screen is put in front of the puppeteers over which the they display the puppets."

 Eerie - it's almost as though Plato predicted television.